kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 Related to the dataset repository, the _metadata provider_ is a service provider interface used to interact with the service that provides dataset metadata information to the rest of the Data APIs.
-The `com.cloudera.data.MetadataProvider` interface defines the contract metadata services must provide to the library, and specifically, the `DatasetRepository`.
+The `com.cloudera.cdk.data.MetadataProvider` interface defines the contract metadata services must provide to the library, and specifically, the `DatasetRepository`.

 _MetadataProvider Interface_